 Way back in April 2016 I worked on a Ludum Dare game known as “My Strange Alien Friend”.
-I wrote a rather damning postmortem but held off posting it because I didn’t feel that it offered a conclusion.
+To my knowledge, this game no longer exists, and at the time, I wrote a rather damning postmortem.
+However, I held off posting it because I didn’t feel that it offered a conclusion.
 It was just negative.
-Tomorrow I will be taking part in Ludum Dare for the first time since LD35.
-I feel that now is a good a time as any to finally post this.
+Tomorrow I will be taking part in Ludum Dare 39 for the first time since Ludum Dare 35.
+So I feel that now is a good a time as any to finally share that postmortem.

 Earlier this year a couple of my old Montreal game jamming buddies and I decided not to let the oceans between us get in the way of indie gamedev passion.
-Upon discovering that the Global Game Jam doesn’t exactly endorse remote jamming, we decided to try Ludum Dare.
+It was time for us to jam again.
+Upon discovering that the Global Game Jam doesn’t exactly endorse remote jamming, we decided to try Ludum Dare instead.

 Ludum Dare 35 - "Shapeshift"